 Your best bet for static-free conversations with no dropped calls?
 Access a cellular connection.
 Verizon’s TravelPass costs $5 a day per device while in Mexico or Canada, and $10 a day while in more than 185 other countries.
 AT&T offers its International Day Pass in about 100 countries at the same $10 per day rate.
 Both companies sell packages of international data and minutes as well.
 The upside?
 You can use your phone mostly the same as you do in the United States, including receiving calls.
 The downside?
 It’s expensive.

 The other option—which is usually cheaper—is to buy a SIM card in your new country after you arrive.
 Just ensure important contacts understand you’ll be calling from an international number.

-An ideal mix: Take a few vacation days at the beginning of your trip—let the jet lag clear and learn the lay of your new land—and then schedule a few free days in the end too—so you can finally check out all the things you’ve heard about.
-Make your own schedule, or have a super flexible workplace?
-Check the weather forecast and plot your vacation days that way.
+If you're traveling, take a few vacation days at the beginning of your trip—let the jet lag clear and learn the lay of your new land—and then schedule a few free days in the end so you can finally check out all the things you’ve heard about.